-This was the toughest physical endurance As tough as the challenge may be, we event I have ever done, but in the end it was well worth it and so satisfying to complete.
+This was the toughest physical endurance event I have ever done, but in were lucky to have this opportunity. the end it was well worth it and so satisfying to complete.
 The guides and organisation were brilliant and kept everyone going with their humour and knowledge of the area.
 It is something I would highly recommend.